Ajowyang/c0724-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

   Block level elements start on a new line and stretch the full width of their parent

-- How do inline elements affect the document flow? inline elements do not start on new line and only occupy space bounded by the tage defining the element, they can be nested within block level elements
+- How do inline elements affect the document flow? inline elements do not start on new line and only occupy space bounded by the content defining the element, they can be nested within block level elements

-- What are the default width and height of a block-level element? the width and height of the parent element
+- What are the default width and height of a block-level element? the width parent element and the height of the content

 - What are the default width and height of an inline element? the width and height of its own content